jonnonz1/nz-statute-book/acts/public/2003/health-practitioners-competence-assurance-act-2003.md

 (1) No civil or disciplinary proceedings lie against any person in respect of conduct engaged in good faith in connection with a protected quality assurance activity.
 (2) This section continues to apply in respect of conduct that was engaged in by any person in connection with a protected quality assurance activity, even though that activity has since ceased to be a protected quality assurance activity.

-### 63 Notices deemed to be regulations
+### 63 Application of Legislation Act 2012 to notices under section 54
-Every notice issued under section 54, and every amendment or revocation of a notice of that kind, is to be treated as a regulation for the purposes of the Regulations (Disallowance) Act 1989.
+A notice issued under section 54, and an amendment or revocation of a notice issued under that section, is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ## Part 4 — Complaints and discipline